kreasof-ai/GL-SDM/projects/urm/docs/kernel-generation.md

 # Kernel-generation guide

-**Status:** normative for `src/urm/compiler/`.
-Every compiler change must keep this pipeline honest; deviations are contract violations, not optimizations.
+**Status:** normative for `src/urm/compiler/`; the routed-epilogue schedule integration and measurement-validation tranche is complete.
+Every subsequent compiler change must keep this pipeline honest; deviations are contract violations, not optimizations.

 The pipeline is: